St. Mark's Square, Zagreb

 St. Mark's Square (Trg svetog Marka, abbreviated Trg sv.
-Marka, also known as Markov trg) is a square located in the old part of Zagreb, Croatia, called Gradec or Gornji grad (Upper town).
+Marka, also known as Markov trg) is a town square located in the old part of Zagreb, Croatia, known as the Gradec or Gornji grad (Upper town).

 In the center of square is located St. Mark's Church.
 The square also sports important governmental buildings: Banski dvori (the seat of the Government of Croatia), Sabor Palace (the seat of the Croatian Parliament) and Constitutional Court of Croatia.
 On the corner of St. Mark's Square and the Street of Ćiril and Metod is the Old City Hall, where the Zagreb City Council held its sessions.
 The square is surrounded with museums including: Croatian History Museum, Croatian Museum of Naïve Art, Zagreb City Museum and Museum of Broken Relationships.

 History

 The story of Matija Gubec, the leader of the great uprising of the Croatian peasants, would also be extracted from the long history of Mark's Square.
 Matija Gubec led the peasant army in the battle against the nobles near Stubičke Toplice in 1573.
 In that battle, the peasants were defeated, and their leader Matija Gubec was captured and executed on 15 February.
 Before he was executed, he was allegedly publicly tortured in Markov Square, and it is believed that the face on the corner of the building on Mark's Square represents him.

 After the assassination of Stjepan Radić in 1928, the Square changed its name in honor of Stjepan Radić, which was then called "Trg.
 Stjepana Radića" ("Square of Stjepan Radić / Stjepan Radić Square") but eventually the historical name was returned in 1990.

 Croatian Parliament has been sitting on this location since the first session held in 1737.
 The buildings have their present appearance from the beginning of the 20th century.
 Decisions on secession from Austria-Hungary in 1918 and exit from Yugoslavia in 1991 were made there.